fatimaabubakaradam/recipe-website/README.md

-# recipe-website
-Here’s an alternative version of the README for a professional recipe website with both mobile and desktop views:

-# Recipe Website (Mobile and Desktop Views)
+# Recipe Website
 Welcome to the Recipe Website project!
-This repository features a responsive recipe website, optimized for both mobile and desktop devices.
+This repository features a responsive recipe website, optimized for both mobile, tablet and desktop devices.
 It’s built using HTML, CSS, and JavaScript to ensure a user-friendly experience, making it easy for food lovers to find and cook delicious recipes on any device.

 ## Table of Contents